isItObservable/Episode-9----SqlCommenter/README.md

 sed -i "s,PROJECT_ID_TO_REPLACE,$PROJECT_ID," kubernetes/dyngcpcloudsqltrace-deployment.yaml
 ```
 ### IV.
 Dynatrace
-#### 1. Start a dynatrace trial
+#### 1. Start a Dynatrace trial
-Go to the following url to start a [Dynatrace trial](https://www.dynatrace.com/trial/)
+Go to the following URL to start a [Dynatrace trial](https://www.dynatrace.com/trial/)

 #### 2. Generate API Token
 The OpenTelementry Collector needs to interact with the Dynatrace Trace Ingest API.
-you will need to generate the api token in dynatrace and update the OpenTelemetry Deployment files.
+You'll need to generate the api token in Dynatrace and update the OpenTelemetry Deployment files.
-Follow the instruction described in [dynatrace's documentation](https://www.dynatrace.com/support/help/shortlink/api-authentication#generate-a-token)
+Follow the instructions described in the [Dynatrace documentation](https://www.dynatrace.com/support/help/shortlink/api-authentication#generate-a-token)
 Make sure that the scope Ingest OpenTelemetry traces is enabled.
 <p align="center"><img src="/image/dt_api.png" width="60%" alt="dt api scope" /></p>

-We need to update the opentelemetry collector deployment file by referring to our dynatrace tenant
+We need to update the OpenTelemetry collector deployment file by referring to our Dynatrace tenant
 ```
 export DT_API_TOKEN=<YOUR DT TOKEN>
 export DT_API_URL="{your-environment-id}.live.dynatrace.com"